-The Matra Rule of Law Training Programme is designed to strengthen institutional capacity in the field of rule of law within government organisations in Albania, Bosnia-Herzegovina, Georgia, Kosovo, Macedonia, Moldova, Montenegro, Serbia, Turkey, and Ukraine.
+The Matra Rule of Law Training Programme is designed to strengthen institutional capacity in the field of rule of law within government organisations in Albania, Armenia, Bosnia-Herzegovina, Georgia, Kosovo, North Macedonia, Moldova, Montenegro, Serbia, Turkey, and Ukraine.
 To this end seven training programmes are offered per year, each introducing the participants to best practices in a wide range of rule of law themes.
 Through interactive sessions combining theory, practical skills and study visits, policy advisors, members of the judiciary and other civil servants working in the government and justice sectors acquire the knowledge and skills necessary to drive reforms in their home countries.
 In addition, by taking part in the training programme, participants become part of a large transnational network of alumni, lecturers and relevant government departments in the Netherlands and in the target countries.
 This network offers a platform for learning, exchange and collaboration.
+As members of this network, all trainees are invited to participate in an Alumni Day, organised in one of the participating countries, between six to ten months after the training programme.

-The Matra Rule of Law Training Programme is designed and delivered by Leiden Law School, the Netherlands Helsinki Committee (NHC), and The Hague Academy for Local Governance (THA).
-It is financed by the Ministry of Foreign Affairs of the Netherlands, initially for a period of two years (2017-2018).
+The Matra Rule of Law Training Programme is designed and delivered by the Netherlands Helsinki Committee, Leiden Law School, and The Hague Academy for Local Governance.
+It is financed by the Ministry of Foreign Affairs of the Netherlands, for a period of four years (2017-2020).